Satisfaction and Violation of the Fluctuation-Dissipation Relation in spin ice materials

-An interesting system where out-of-equilibrium properties are reported and which may break the fluctuation-dissipation relation is spin ice \cite{Raban22, Jaubert_book}.
+In the specific context of magnetism, out-of-equilibrium properties have been mainly studied in spin-glasses \cite{Herisson02} and more recently in superspin-glasses (assemblies of interacting nanoparticles) \cite{Komatsu11}.
+In these systems, simultaneous measurements of magnetic fluctuations and the response function have been performed to directly probe the FDR.
+They show that these systems can be described by an effective temperature different from the thermal bath which quantifies the deviations from the equilibrium case.
+In this description, both the fluctuations and response function are made of two contributions: quasiequilibrium or staggered, which respects time translation invariance, and aging, which represents the fact that the response and correlation functions decay slowly with time.
+This hypothesis, corresponding to a weak ergodicity breakdown, can be understood by considering that the system needs an infinite time to reach its equilibrium state, but that locally its behavior is governed by equilibrium dynamics~\cite{Cugliandolo11}.
+An interesting system where out-of-equilibrium properties are reported and which may break the fluctuation-dissipation relation is spin ice \cite{Jaubert_book,Raban22}.
 The spin ice state was originally observed in pyrochlore oxide compounds $R_2M_2$O$_7$, where the $R$ and $M$ ions lie on two interpenetrated corner sharing tetrahedron lattices, when $R=$Ho, Dy and $M$ is a non-magnetic element.
-It is characterized by the so-called ``ice-rule", which imposes two spins to point inwards and two spins to point outwards on each tetrahedron, and is stabilized experimentally below about 2 K. Contrary to spin-glass systems, spin ice is a macroscopically degenerate state, which is stabilized by geometrical frustration in the absence of structural disorder.
+It is characterized by the ``Pauling states,'' satisfying the ice rule with two spins pointing inward and two outward on each tetrahedron, stabilized experimentally below about 1 K. The Pauling states form a narrow quasidegenerate band, stabilized by geometrical frustration in the absence of structural disorder, retaining extensive entropy down to the lowest temperatures.
 Below 650 mK magnetization measurements show a clear bifurcation between the field-cooled and zero field-cooled curves \cite{Snyder04, Petrenko11}, which indicates an ergodicity breaking and suggests that the system enters into an out-of-equilibrium state.
-This freezing results from the strong slowing down of the dynamics at these temperatures, due to the rarefaction of the excitations in the system, the so-called magnetic monopoles \cite{Castelnovo08} (which correspond to a violation of the local ice-rule, generating a ``3-in 1-out" or ``3-out 1-in" configuration in a tetrahedron).
+This freezing results from the strong slowing down of the dynamics at these temperatures, due to the rarefaction of the excitations in the system, the so-called magnetic monopoles \cite{Castelnovo08} (which correspond to a violation of the local ice rule, generating a ``3-in, 1-out" or ``3-out, 1-in" configuration in a tetrahedron).
 In addition, the system never reaches the predicted ordered ground state at very low temperature \cite{Melko04}, even after months of waiting \cite{Giblin18, Samarakoon22b}.